 It is important to know the cause of heartburn-like symptoms, because treatment is of little use if it is for the wrong condition.
-The sensations related to heartburn can also imitate other conditions like ischemic heart disease.
+The sensations related to heartburn can imitate other conditions like ischemic heart disease.
 In addition, sometimes heartburn is a symptom of a more serious condition.
 It is always wise to get an accurate diagnosis.
-Use a common-sense approach to aloe vera for the best results.
+And when you go to your doctor, ask him about aloe vera for heartburn!

 A Long History of Popularity